edvilloss/UAP/Projects/CE 412, Project.md

 	1. FF, RPW, LL42, LL63, LL100, OHWT, Lift as area load
 	2. FPW as line load
 9. Manual and auto mesh of slabs and walls
+	1. For manual meshing, no more than 4 nodes on a shell element
 10. Assignment of section modifier for columns, beams, slabs, walls
+	1. Service load modifier for Check
+	2.
 11. Definition of load combinations
 	1. Unfactored load combinations
 		1. D: (SW + FF + FPW)